samuel-hunter/parsnip/README.md

 	     *keyword*))
 ```

-## Reference

-The [test suite](./test.lisp) shows how each function works, and how it's expected to perform
+The [test suite](./test.lisp) shows how each function works, and how it's expected to perform.

 ## Examples